UNSW-BINF/assign_viral_evo/README.md

 Open `homework-4.ipynb` to get started.

-## Consent Form for Participation in Automated Grading Study

-We are conducting a study on the use of large language models (LLMs) to help grade homework assignments.
-Your homework will either be graded by an LLM or a human TA, chosen at random.
-You will not know which method was used.
-You may request a human review of any section of your graded homework after receiving your grades.
-Participation is purely voluntary, and opting out will not affect your grade in any way.
-For additional information, please contact the TAs via e-mail: pavlin.policar@fri.uni-lj.si and martin.spendl@fri.uni-lj.si.

-If you do not wish to participate in this study, please uncheck the box below (remove the `x` inside the square brackets):

-- [x] I consent to participate in the LLM grading study.

-Thank you for your contribution to this research!

 ## Submission and Grading

-To complete the homework, you need to commit and push your images/notebook/code to your Github repository.
-Please read and follow the notebook instructions carefully.
-You do not need to submit anything else.
-We will open assignments on Ucilnica, but these are there only for your convenince, so the due dates are visible in your Ucilnica calendar.

-For grading, we automatically generate a report for every student, so we never actually go through your code and notebooks.
-Our report generator automatically goes through your submission and pulls out the relevant bits.

 There are three types of exercises/answers within each homework:

 1. *Coding exercises* require you to implement one of the algorithms you learned about in lectures.
 We will always include Python stubs for the functions you need to implement in a separate file (most often `helper_functions.py`).
 Please read the function docstrings for expected parameter and return types.
 Coding problems will be automatically graded with unit tests.